"The Bulls of Durham" living history book is Durham's book - of Durham, for Durham.

 The Bulls of Durham 1st Edition Pre-Order

 Signed, first print copy of "The Bulls of Durham" living history book.
 Projected book launch is April 10th, 2019, Durham's 150th Anniversary.
-Your book will be paired with a BULL bookmark made out of North Carolina wood.
+This purchase includes your book and support for the project.